 What are the eyebrow windows?

 The “extra” windows on top of the “regular” windows (in older airplane-cockpits) are called eyebrow windows.

 What’s the purpose of the eyebrow windows?

-However, “see and avoid” other aircraft always is still a golden rule.
+However, the “see and avoid” other aircraft-saying is still a golden rule!

 Before the advent of today’s computers and avionics, the windows were also used to help celestial navigation (navigating by stars).

 Other cockpit changes from “the old days” of flying

 For example, the DC-8 and B-707 aircraft used to have a Navigator in the cockpit. they also had a Flight Engineer (Second Officer) (systems operator), in addition to the Captain and the First Officer (co-pilot).